 1983 Diploma in Nursing

 Juping Yu has extensive clinical experience in China before she moved to Britain in 2000.
 She completed her doctoral research at the University of Stirling, which examined social and cultural influences on the attitudes towards sexual behaviour held by British-born Chinese teenagers in Scotland.
 Juping joined the Genomics Policy Unit, University of Glamorgan in 2005.
-Her current work focuses on the area of genetic healthcare, particularly in the area of access to health services in relation to genetics for people from minority ethnic groups.
+Her current work focuses on the area of access to health and social care services for older people.

 - Searching and identifying funding opportunities relevant to GPU projects

 - Developing and contributing to high quality proposals for external research funding